igrafx/KNIME-Mining-connector/howto.md

 **Please make sure that you are using ``UTF-8`` for the data you are planning to send, else it will result in an error.**

-To use the node, double click on it and , enter the column mapping of the file you wish to upload.
+To use the node, double-click on it and , enter the column mapping of the file you wish to upload.
 This has to be done in a JSON format.
 In this JSON, for each column, there is a column number (for instance *"col1"*).
 It is then followed by the column's name, its index number and the column type.